QBE's insurer financial strength ratings

 An overseas policyholder preference applies to QBE Insurance (Australia) Limited (“QBE”).
 This means that in the event that QBE is wound up, Australian law requires that its assets in Australia are applied to satisfy its Australian liabilities, before those assets can be applied to satisfy overseas liabilities, which would include claims by policyholders in New Zealand.
 However, QBE is required to hold capital which meets minimum regulatory capital requirements.

-As at 31 December 2017, our audited solvency, in AUD, as filed with the Reserve Bank of New Zealand is as follows:
+As at 30 June 2023, our solvency, in AUD, as filed with the Reserve Bank of New Zealand is as follows:

 - capital in excess of prescribed capital: $604,622 thousand

 By comparison, our solvency results, in AUD, filed with the Reserve Bank of New Zealand as at 30 June 2022 were as follows: